A detailed and straightforward guide to help travellers understand transportation in Thailand.

-Thailand is such an appealing destination that it has become very well-connected to the rest of the world.
+Thailand is becoming one of the world’s most popular tourist destinations, so it is very well-connected to the rest of the world.

 Whether you are flying to Thailand from the other side of the world, or just crossing the border overland from a neighbouring Southeast Asian country, you shouldn’t have any problems entering this vibrant country.